codyNog/cody-ui/local-ai-rules/index.md

 ### Code Modification Practices

-- Maintain code clarity by removing unused code, including import statements and commented-out blocks. **Proactively remove all commented-out code.** Retain commented code **only** when there is a **clear, documented justification** immediately preceding or within the comment block explaining *why* it must be kept temporarily (e.g., 'Workaround for bug #123, remove after fix').
-If unsure whether a commented block meets this strict criteria, **ask the user** before leaving it in the codebase.
+- Maintain code clarity by removing unused code, including import statements and commented-out blocks.
+Proactively remove all commented-out code.
+Retain commented code only when there is a clear, documented justification immediately preceding or within the comment block explaining *why* it must be kept temporarily (e.g., 'Workaround for bug #123, remove after fix').
+If unsure whether a commented block meets this strict criteria, ask the user before leaving it in the codebase.
+- Remove code directly instead of leaving comments explaining the deletion.
+Rely on version control (Git) for tracking history.
 - Use named imports when importing modules.
 - Keep import statements clean and free of comments.
 - When editing an existing component, modify the files in the following order: CSS module (`*.module.css`) -> Component file (`*.tsx`) -> Story file (`*.stories.tsx`).